 Here’s what you need:

 - White Vinegar

 - Corn Starch

 - Place all sauce ingredients in a blender and blend on high speed for 15 – 20 seconds.

-- Pour ingredients into a small saucepan, heat on medium-low.
+- Pour ingredients into a small saucepan, and heat on medium-low.
 Simmer gently for twenty minutes, stirring several times.

 - Remove from heat and let cool to room temperature.
-The sauce will be similar in thickness to steak sauce.
+The sauce will be similar in thickness to the steak sauce.